BOTCAHX/whatsapp-gpt/README.md

 # WhatsApp GPT Bot
-WhatsApp GPT Bot is a chatbot script designed to be used on the WhatsApp platform.
-It is built using Node.js and the WhatsApp Web API.
+WhatsApp GPT Bot is a chatbot script designed for use on the WhatsApp platform.
+It is built using Node.js and whatsapp-web.js library.
 # Menu
+- .menu
-- !menu
+- .ai
-- !ai <teks>
+- .gptgo
-- !gptgo <teks>
+- .sticker
 ## Prerequisites
 Before you start, ensure that you have the following installed on your system:
 - Node.js